tdubourg/downsizing-game/paper/Real-Life-Security-Security-Protocols-With-Downsizing-Game.md

 # Introduction

 ## The Downsizing Game
 The Downsizing Game puts in place multiple players that are all pursuing the same goal of maximizing their own profit.
-This is a test of wrapping
 Players also have to gain the maximum amount of "votes" in order to win the game.

 Players can make transactions between each other in order to trade every sort of resources that is available in the game: